 All three of these species utilize a remarkable method of propagation.
 Seeds sprout while still on the trees and drop into the soft bottom around the base of the trees or are transported by currents and tides to other suitable locations.

 Florida's mangroves are tropical species; therefore, they are sensitive to extreme temperature fluctuations as well as subfreezing temperatures.
 Research indicates that salinity, water temperature, tidal fluctuations and soil also affect the growth and distribution of mangroves.
-They are common as far north as Cedar Key on the Gulf Coast and Cape Canaveral on the Atlantic Coast.
+They are common as far north as Cedar Key on the Gulf Coast and St. Augustine on the Atlantic Coast.
 Black mangroves can occur farther north in Florida than the other two species.
 Frequently, all three species grow intermixed.

 People living along the south Florida coasts benefit many ways from mangroves.
 Mangrove forests protect uplands from storm winds, waves and floods.
 The amount of protection afforded by mangroves depends upon the width of the forest.
 A very narrow fringe of mangroves offers limited protection, while a wide fringe can considerably reduce wave and flood damage to landward areas by enabling overflowing water to be absorbed into the expanse of forest.
 Mangroves can help prevent erosion by stabilizing shorelines with their specialized root systems.
 Mangroves also filter water and maintain water quality and clarity.